Plain and simple, making money as an affiliate on Facebook is not easy.

-Alright, before I end this lets talk about a new Facebook traffic strategy that a brand new affiliate marketer could use when implementing this type of site.
+Alright, before I end this, let’s talk about a new Facebook traffic strategy that a brand new affiliate marketer could use when implementing this type of site.

 We know we have to advertise content but all of these viral sites HATE paying for traffic.
 They just don’t understand how to make it pay.

 That’s how you can come in and eat their lunch, ultimately getting clicks for way less than anyone else.
-Because Facebook will show your ad as much as you want them too and they’ll reward you for having a high click through rate.
+Because Facebook will show your ad as much as you want them too and they’ll reward you for having a high click-through rate.

 So create a good piece of content by curating a story you found somewhere else.
-When you create your ad in Facebook, it’s extremely important that your targeting is spot on.
+When you create your ad on Facebook, it’s extremely important that your targeting is spot on.
 You want really high CTR’s so that your CPC’s are cheap.